cudoventures/cudos-docs/docs/governance/tokenomics.md

 ### Staking rewards

-In order to cultivate and grow the Validator ecosystem during the early and mid-stages of the network, Cudos has allocated 15% of funds to ensure that all Validators are rewarded for their contributions to the network.
+In order to cultivate and grow the Validator ecosystem during the early and mid-stages of the network, CUDOS has allocated 15% of funds to ensure that all Validators are rewarded for their contributions to the network.

 Staking rewards occur in a **single pool** and are distributed as follows: